 The sales rep may think, “This person will help open doors for me.”
 But when his contact says, “Oh, you don’t need to contact anyone here but me,” that’s a red flag signaling that he does not have a good relationship to begin with.

-6. Ask the Right Questions to Uncover Your Prospect’s Needs
+6. Questions to Discover Your Prospect’s Needs

 Most salespeople have the best intentions, but without realizing it, they’re often doing more talking than listening.
 It’s important to realize that asking and listening go hand-in-hand — a great sales rep needs to show genuine interest and listen.
-In one of my most popular sales training workshops, Questions That Sell, the most crucial concept I try to get across is that asking the right questions allows you to qualify if there actually is an opportunity to pursue.
+In one of my most popular sales training workshops, Questions That Sell, the most crucial concept I try to get across is that asking the right questions allows you to discover (qualify) if there actually is an opportunity to pursue.
 Your job is to know:

 - How pressing is the prospect’s need?